 The Board, directly and through its standing committees, works with management to develop fundamental policies and establish strategic objectives that preserve and enhance the sustainability of the business and value of the Company.
-The Board has oversight of Environmental, Social and Governance and health and safety matters including the responsibility to review programs and strategies and identify critical issues and risks.
+The Board has oversight of environmental, social, governance, and health and safety matters including the responsibility to review programs and strategies and identify critical issues and risks.

 Frontera is committed to upholding the values set out in its Code of Business Conduct and Ethics and conducting business fairly, with integrity and in compliance with applicable laws.
-It has an Anti-Bribery and Anti-Corruption Policy to reinforce the Code of Business Conduct and Ethics with additional guidance regarding applicable anti-bribery and anti-corruption laws.
-Likewise, the Company has and Anti-Asset Laundering and Terrorist Financing Policy, aimed at the prevention of money laundering and related risks.
+It has a corporate integrity system that includes an Anti-Bribery and Anti-Corruption Policy to reinforce the Code of Business Conduct and Ethics with additional guidance (conflict of interest policy, gifts and invitations policy, ethics complaint protocols, among others), regarding applicable anti-bribery and anti-corruption laws.
+Likewise, the Company has an Anti-Asset Laundering and Terrorist Financing Policy, and a complementary policy on the Financing of the Proliferation of Weapons of Mass Destruction, aimed at the prevention of money laundering and related risks.
 Further, the Company applies data protection regulations in all of its processes.
 All officers and employees, including temporary and contract staff, are expected to observe the highest standards of honesty, integrity, diligence and fairness in all business activities.
-The Company's selection and oversight of third parties involves a careful and risk segmented due diligence process and a contractual requirement for vendors and clients to observe analogous due diligence processes in their own operations (as well as in that of subcontractors) and to certify to Frontera such compliance.
+The Company's selection and oversight of third parties involves a careful due diligence process segmented by risk factors and a contractual requirement for vendors and clients to observe analogous due diligence processes in their own operations (as well as in that of subcontractors) and to certify to Frontera such compliance.